 Reliance Global Group Announces RELI Exchange Surpasses 200 Agency Partners Representing Over 200% Growth in Agency Partners Since July 2022

-/EIN News/ -- LAKEWOOD, N.J., March 14, 2023 (GLOBE NEWSWIRE) -- Reliance Global Group, Inc. (Nasdaq: RELI; RELIW) (“Reliance”, “we” or the “Company”), which combines artificial intelligence (AI) and cloud-based technologies with the personalized experience of a traditional insurance agency, today announced that RELI Exchange, its business-to-business (B2B) InsurTech platform and agency partner network, has surpassed 200 agency partners, which represents a greater than 200% increase in agency partners since the launch of RELI Exchange in July 2022.
+LAKEWOOD, N.J., March 14, 2023 (GLOBE NEWSWIRE) -- Reliance Global Group, Inc. RELI RELIW))) ("Reliance", "we" or the "Company"), which combines artificial intelligence (AI) and cloud-based technologies with the personalized experience of a traditional insurance agency, today announced that RELI Exchange, its business-to-business (B2B) InsurTech platform and agency partner network, has surpassed 200 agency partners, which represents a greater than 200% increase in agency partners since the launch of RELI Exchange in July 2022.

 Additionally, the Company reports it has no bank exposure to Silicon Valley Bank, Signature Bank, Silvergate Bank or First Republic Bank.